zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 Logically the code above translates to `Middleware.debug(app)`
 #### A simple middleware example
-Let us consider a simple example using out-of-the-box middleware called ```addHeader``` We will write a middleware which will attach a custom header to the response.
+Let us consider a simple example using out-of-the-box middleware called ```addHeader``` We will write a middleware that will attach a custom header to the response.

 Start with imports
 ```scala